 In recent years, digital nomads from around the world have decamped to Latin America for a lower cost of living and more relaxed lifestyle.
 The region offers a treasure trove of possibilities for remote workers seeking an unforgettable work-life blend, without breaking the bank.

 Here at Nomad Deals, we ranked every major Latin American city by monthly cost of living.
-Included are short-term hotel and Airbnb costs, meal prices, long-term rent, and local daily expenses.
+Included are short-term hotel and Airbnb costs, long-term rent, and local daily expenses.
 Continue scrolling for a closer look at the top options, as well as our guide to saving money while living as a digital nomad south of the border.

 Our Methodology